-NSW QLD SA WA records must be kept? any m to the must k invoice (a) the persor (c) the of the (d) the addres the go PTGR Record son who supplies by wholesale nedicine must issue an invoice person being supplied and keep a copy of the invoice.
-The se must show: e date of the supply, e name and address of the neing supplied, e name, strength and quantity substance supplied, and e name of the supplier and the less of the premises from which cods were supplied (r131, R). rds must be kept for at least 2 (r176, PTGR).
-Supplier must keep a record of a notice given to the person supplied containing: • Unique identifier of the notice; • Date of supply; • Name and address of buyer; • The place to which the stock is delivered; • The details of the buyer's permission/authorisation to buy the stock; • Name, form and strength of the medicine supplied; and • The amount of stock of the medicines supplied. (r61, MPMR) A supplier must take all reasonable steps to make and keep records showing the details of any stock given to a wholesale representative of the supplier (r70, MPMR).
-A wholesale representative must, periodically but at least every 3 months, give the representative's employer a return about the transactions about the transactions carried out by the representative for the period (r232, MPMR).
-Records must be retained for at least 2 years (r244, MPMR) Not reflected in legislation The permit holder must: make a written record of every pharmaceutical sample received or supplied by the permit holder; keep the record together with consignment notes, invoices, advice notes and request forms for at least 2 years; and provide the records to the CEO of the Department of Health on written request (r81(4), MPR).
+NSW QLD SA WA What records must be kept?
+A person who supplies by wholes any medicine must issue an invoice to the person being supplied and must keep a copy of the invoice.
+Invoice must show: (a) the date of the supply, (b) the name and address of the person being supplied, (c) the name, strength and quantity of the substance supplied, and (d) the name of the supplier and the address of the premises from whith the goods were supplied (r131, PTGR).
+Records must be kept for at least years (r176, PTGR). notice given to the person supplied containing: Unique identifier of the notice; Date of supply; Name and address of buyer; The place to which the stock is delivered; The details of the buyer's permission/authorisation to buy the stock; Name, form and strength of the medicine supplied; and Not reflected in legislation The permit holder must: make a written record of every pharmaceutical sample received or supplied by the permit holder; keep the record together with consignment notes, invoices, advice notes and request forms for at least 2 years; and provide the records to the CEO of the Department of Health on written request (r81(4), MPR).